lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 <div class="alert alert-warning">

-**Changing static expressions is expensive.** Expressions using `literal` values should not change frequently, as they cause a new template to be re-parsed and each variation is held in memory.
+**Changing the value of static expressions is expensive.** Expressions using `literal` values should not change frequently, as they cause a new template to be re-parsed and each variation is held in memory.

 </div>